DFE-Digital/itt-mentoring-beta-prototype/app/content/grant-conditions.md

 Mentor training typically takes place at the start of the academic year or during the preceding summer term.
 In some instances, training can take place later than the start of the autumn term due to some courses starting later.
 Mentors can start their initial mentor training between 6 April 2024 and 31 May 2025 for courses starting in the 2024/25 academic year.

-To claim funding for training that began in advance of the 24/25 academic year, early adopter schools may need to provide evidence of agreeing to host placements at their school for ITT trainees, such as communication with providers to organise this.
+To claim funding for training that began in advance of the 24/25 academic year, schools may need to provide evidence of agreeing to host placements at their school for ITT trainees, such as communication with providers to organise this.
 This evidence may be requested where a mentor did not mentor a trainee during the academic year.

 Schools can only claim funding for one mentor per trainee, unless the mentor withdraws.
 If the mentor role is undertaken by staff on a job-share basis then the school can claim full funding for both staff members.